markkong318/PopupQueue/README.md

 ```
 <a href="javascript:void(0);" data-target="foo" id="popup_trigger-foo" style="visibility:hidden;"></a>
 ```
-Your popup target is call foo, and you should add a onClick on this link to open your popup.
+Your popup target is called foo, and you should add a onClick on this link to open your popup.

 If you do not like this, you can modify the source code to fit your requirement.